 - Chunk is a webpack-specific term that is used internally to manage the bundling process.
 Webpack composes bundles out of chunks, and there are several types of those.

 - Minifying, or minification, is an optimization technique in which code is written in a more compact form without losing meaning.
-Certain destructive transformations break code if you are not careful.
+Specific destructive transformations break code if you are not careful.

 - Tree shaking is the process of dropping unused code based on static analysis.
 ES2015 module definition allows this process as it's possible to analyze in this particular manner.